github/site-policy/Policies/github-corporate-terms-of-service.md

 This Agreement may only be modified by a written amendment signed by an authorized representative of GitHub, or by the posting by GitHub of a revised version in accordance with [Section R. Changes to These Terms](/articles/github-terms-of-service/#r-changes-to-these-terms).
 These Terms of Service, together with the GitHub Privacy Statement, represent the complete and exclusive statement of the agreement between you and us.
 This Agreement supersedes any proposal or prior agreement oral or written, and any other communications between you and GitHub relating to the subject matter of these terms, including any confidentiality or nondisclosure agreements.

 #### 6. Publicity
-Publicity.
-If you publicly display your company or organization on your account, then we may identify you as a GitHub customer in our promotional materials.
+If you publicly display the name of your company or organization on your account or otherwise publicly display its trademarks or logos on your profile page, you allow us to use your company's or organization's name to identify you as a GitHub customer in our promotional materials.
+You may revoke this permission by hiding your company or organization name from public display and notifying us in writing to stop using your organization's name in our promotional materials.
+However, GitHub will have no obligation to remove or recall any prior use or distribution of the promotional materials.

 #### 7. Questions
 Questions about the Terms of Service?
 [Contact us](https://github.com/contact/).